119 Sutherland

 MA, English, Syracuse University

-BA, English, Pennsylvania State University
+BA, English, The Pennsylvania State University